ayden-boyko/Piranid/README.md

 Piranid serves as a scalable, cloud-ready platform for distributed computing experiments, hybrid cloud integration, and Kubernetes learning.
 The project is designed to be extensible and can be expanded with additional cloud services or IoT integrations.

-## License

-**MIT License**

-This project provides a robust, cost-effective Kubernetes cluster using Raspberry Pi devices, ideal for learning and real-world distributed computing.